google/casa-android/README.md

 class MainActivity : CatalogActivity()
 ```

-Don't forget to declare them in the `AndroidManifest.xml`
+Don't forget to declare them in the `AndroidManifest.xml` like the below:

 ```xml